John-Dig/portfolio/readme.md

 This is a simple webpage with links to many of the projects I have worked on in the last week.
 If you haven't seen it already, here is the link [click here](https://john-dig.github.io/portfolio/).
 <br><br>

+### Setup Instructions
+  Just click the link above, thats it!

 ### Technology Used
   For this web page I used a multiple methods to achieve the same result.
 Here are some technologies used: